Last updated July 20, 2026 — pricing and features re-verified

 Can any tool clip my gaming stream live?

-Almost none — most 'automatic' gaming clippers, including Eklipse, process the VOD after your session ends.
-ClipMe is the exception we could verify (July 2026): it cuts finished clips off the live feed during the broadcast, so the clip is ready while the moment is hot.
+Hardly any.
+Most so-called automatic gaming clippers — Eklipse included — only work the VOD once your session has ended.
+The one we could verify doing otherwise (July 2026) is ClipMe: it cuts finished clips off the live feed mid-broadcast, so the clip is waiting while the moment is still hot.